robinagandhi/swa/module-1/github-primer.md

 This time the modified files are staged for a commit and appear in green.

-Now before we **commit** these files into our repository, the git author details need to be set.
+Now before we **commit** these files into our local repository, the git author details need to be set.
 This is for accountability of commits.
 Using the commands below, save your information to the git configuration files and set them for all of your local repositories.
 Make sure to use the same name and email you used to register with Github.

 ```bash
 git config --global user.name "replace this with your name"